SumoLogic/sumologic-public-partner-apps/NetFlow/README.md

 - [Screenshots](#screenshots)
 - [Support](#support)

-## Sending data from NFO to NetFlow app in SumoLogic
+## Sending data from NFO to NetFlow App in SumoLogic

 Use the instruction from this [doc](https://docs.netflowlogic.com/integrations-and-apps/integration-with-sumo-logic) to set up the sending

 ## Install the NetFlow App

-Use the instruction from this [doc](https://help.sumologic.com/docs/get-started/sumo-logic-apps#install-apps-from-the-library) to install the NetFlow App.
+Use the instruction from this [doc](https://help.sumologic.com/docs/get-started/apps-integrations/#install-apps-from-the-library) to install the NetFlow App.

 ## Screenshots